 After reading about Yoko Taro over the past few months, I believe that he did this to make sure that everyone who played his games were fully committed.
 In reverse, it adds legitimacy from the triple-A market to dating sims and visual novels by adopting the way things are done.

 (If you want to disagree and tell me why x y z game did it first I can fight you about it.)

 Divine Evolution (Spoilers Ahead)

 Yoko Taro enjoys discussing deep, existential topics in his work.
-NieR: Automata does an incredible job of laying all of the information out for you, almost beating you over the head with it, but never preaching directly to the player.
+NieR: Automata does an incredible job of laying all of the information out for you, almost beating you over the head with it, but never preaching directly to the player (until the end).
 If you’ve played the first NieR, it’s clear to you that humanity is extinct by the time that Automata begins.
 Still, androids are driven to provide for humans because that is what they were built for.
 9S even uses the line that androids were “made in the image” of humans.